joshwnj/pull-async-values/README.md

 # pull-async-values

-A thin wrapper around `pull.values`, where the values you want to source the pull-stream with come from an async function.
+A thin wrapper around [`pull.values`](https://github.com/dominictarr/pull-stream/blob/master/docs/sources.md#values-array--object), where you want to source a [pull-stream](https://github.com/dominictarr/pull-stream) with values from an async function.

 ```
 var pull = require('pull-stream')